French submarine Farfadet: Name

-In the early 1900s the French Navy made a concerted effort to build up its submarine fleet.
-The Times of London on 5 April 1904 notes that "26 submersibles of various types" were being developed by its nearest neighbour, with a total of 47 on the drawing board.
-At this time the vessels were listed as:

-Submarines: Morse, Français, Algeríen, Naïade, Protée, Lynx, Ludion, Gnôme, Lutin, Loutre, Castor, Gustave Zédé, Gymnote, Perle, Esturgeon, Bonité, Thon, Sontfleur, Dorade, Farfadet, Korrigan.

-Submersibles: Narval, Siréne, Triton, Silure, EspadonAccident
+Accident

-As reported in The TimesThe Times of 7 July 1905 reports that, on a routine cruise after leaving the port of Sidi Abdullah in French Tunisia, Farfadet, heading for its home port of Bizerte in Tunisia, attempted to dive with a "skylight" (hatch) improperly shut.
+As reported in The Times

+The Times of 7 July 1905 reports that, on a routine cruise after leaving the port of Sidi Abdullah in French Tunisia, Farfadet, heading for its home port of Bizerte in Tunisia, attempted to dive with a "skylight" (hatch) improperly shut.
 The guard officer tried to force it closed and then, mistakenly, tried to open it and slam it shut again.
 The submarine had by this point submerged; the force of the water forced the hatch down in a skewed position from which it would not move.
 As the submarine dived the hatch was forced from its place entirely and the guard captain blown from his position by the force of the water.
 Four sailors in the bow were drowned, and the weight of water in the flooded forward section caused Farfadet to dip and dive straight down, where it became embedded in the mud at the bottom of the harbour.